ent/ent/doc/md/hooks.md

 ## Mutation

-A mutation operation is an operation that mutate the database.
+A mutation operation is an operation that mutates the database.
 For example, adding a new node to the graph, remove an edge between 2 nodes or delete multiple nodes.

 There are 5 types of mutations: